ry4npw/dragonrealms-dobby/README.md

 I decided to write dobby in Java for two reasons:

 1. Java has pretty good cross-platform support; dobby should (one day) run on Windows, Mac OS, and Linux.
-2. My personal preference, and hey, this is for me.
+2. My personal preference, and hey, this is really for me.

 ## How it works